 If you’re like many homeowners across the country, you’ve likely wondered about the state of your home’s water quality and the contaminants that may be present in your water supply.
 It’s no surprise that local water treatment centers don’t utilize the most effective filters and solutions to remove these common contaminants before the water is dispersed to residential plumbing systems; therefore, it’s up to homeowners to manage their water quality.

 Good news!
 Many water treatment options are available for your home to keep fresh and clean water coming out of the tap.
 If you’ve had questions about the current state of your water supply, you’ve come to the right place.
 Our water treatment specialists are here to give you the clarity you need; keep reading to discover the answers to your pressing water quality concerns.

 The most common contaminants that slip through municipal water supplies are minerals like magnesium and calcium.
 Once these minerals dissolve, the water is considered “hard” and can leave a lasting negative impact on your plumbing system, appliances, and fixtures.
-While these minerals are not harmful to your health, they can affect the taste of your water, comfortability of your clothes, efficiency of your plumbing, and the moisture of your hair and skin.
+While these minerals are not harmful to your health, but it can affect the taste of your water, the comfortability of your clothes, the efficiency of your plumbing, and the moisture of your hair and skin.

 Why Is My Water Cloudy?

 While cloudy water is not harmful to drink, it can be unsettling to fill a glass of water and notice a murky appearance.
 Cloudy water is also referred to as “white water” and is due to air bubbles trapped in the water.
 Typically, cloudy water appears during the colder months because colder water can hold more air.

 No one wants to drink cloudy water or offer tainted water to their guests, which is why our team offers convenient water quality options to restore the clarity and freshness of your water once more.
 Say goodbye to white water for good and give our team a ring for expert water quality services!